Anchorite?

 As in, staying anchored to one place.

-Unlike hermits who could wander, and usually did, anchorites took a vow of “stability of place.”
+Unlike hermits who wandered, and usually did, anchorites took a vow of “stability of place.”

-They may or may not have been nuns or priests, but obviously were devoted to God.
+They may or may not have been nuns or priests, but they were obviously devoted to God.
 Becoming an anchorite was considered a form of “Christian monasticism.“

 The first anchorites were recorded in the third century.
-After Henry VIII of England’s Dissolution of the Monasteries circa 1540, the tradition ended for the most part.
+After the Dissolution of the Monasteries in England under Henry VIII in the 1540s, the tradition ended.

 How did it work?

-As a child, I couldn’t imagine how a woman lived as such a holy person.
+As a child, I couldn’t imagine how a woman could live as such a holy person.

 Wouldn’t she die from lack of food?
 How big was her hole?
 What about waste products?
 What happened when she died?